-If you are into a little bit of education on local animals and cacao, followed by a short jaunt through the jungle to a waterfall, this is the tour for you.
-You will learn how the center serves as refuge and rehabilitation for animals (monkeys, sloths, snakes, wild cats and more) as well as have the opportunity to hold and play with the monkeys living there.
-A visit to an indigenous family to learn about the production of cacao follows the animal center.
-We end our day by hiking to a beautiful waterfall where you can swim if you’d like.
-Tour cost includes transportation to and from your hotel in Puerto Viejo as well as entrance and tour fee at the Jaguar Animal Rescue Center.
+First, you will learn how the center serves as refuge and rehabilitation for animals (monkeys, sloths, snakes, wild cats and more).
+Then, you’ll have the opportunity to hold and play with the monkeys living there!
+Afterwards you’ll visit an indigenous Bribri family and learn about the production of cacao.
+We end our day by hiking to a beautiful waterfall.
+Swimming is optional but encouraged!
+Tour cost includes transportation to and from your hotel in Puerto Viejo and all entrance/tour fees.

 Jaguar Rescue Centre

 The Jaguar Animal Rescue Center offers shelter, treatment, rehabilitation and protection to ill or wounded wild animals in the South Caribbean area.